 Ring the New Year with a Job Interview

-Choosing the right career can often be difficult as can changing careers however, having a defined career path will help steer you in the right direction.
+Choosing the right career can often be difficult as can changing careers.
+Having a defined career path will help steer you in the right direction.
 With some self-reflection, hard work and planning, you can prepare yourself for a journey towards a successful interview and a fulfilling and rewarding career.

-Before jumping headlong into the first job vacancy you see, you should take time to consider what it is you really want to do whilst remembering the skills and attributes you already have and can utilise to your best advantage.
+Don’t jump headlong into the first job vacancy you see.
+Take time to consider what it is you really want to do whilst remembering the skills and attributes you already have and can utilise to your best advantage.

 Social media has become an every-day part of life so ensure your on-line profile and personal branding will not cause embarrassment and leave you in the rejected pile.
 The use of social media can be extremely positive therefore ensure your profile is current and friendly.
 A good way to be recognised is by blogging, writing opinion pieces or being active in on-line forums/groups.

 You now have the perfect CV, personal branding has been perfected through social media and you have secured that all important interview.
 For some, the panic begins to set in.
 Seek comfort from our interview tips.